tomchang25/whisper-auto-transcribe/README.md

 3. Open webui.bat

-4. Check there is no error and last lines are
+4. Check for any errors and ensure that the final lines are correct.
    ```
    Launching Web UI with arguments:
    Running on local URL:  http://127.0.0.1:7860